andreoupanos/andreoupanos.github.io/_pages/research.md

 *In preparation*

 ### Group Factor Models for Mixed-Frequency Panel Data
-With Andrii Babii, Eric Ghysels, and Mirco Rubin
+With Eric Ghysels and Mirco Rubin
 *In preparation*

 ### Homogeneity Fusion for Sparse Grouped Network VAR Models